roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

 Use the kubectl client to check whether the traffic to the tcp-echo service is routed as expected.

 1. Use the kubectl client to connect to the relevant Kubernetes cluster.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Access clusters/Use kubectl to connect to an ACK cluster.md).
+For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to ACK clusters by using kubectl.md).

 2. Run the following commands to query the IP address and port number of the tcp-echo service:

     ```
     export INGRESS_HOST=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
-    export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?( @.name=="tcp")].port}')
+    export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="tcp")].port}')
     ```

 3. Run the telnet command to connect to the tcp-echo service.